What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Feather meal does not contain any phosphorus or potassium.
 As a result, it works best as part of a mix made up of other fertilizers to provide balanced nutrition for plants.

-You can find feather meal from Fedco Seeds.
+You can buy feather meal from Fedco Seeds.

 Blood Meal